 \8.
 The History of Roman Literature.
 (1963-64).
-Tu. and Th.
-Hours to be arranged.
+Hours to be ar-M. A. Usmiani ranged.

 Prerequisite.- Latin 3 or 4, which may, however, sometimes be taken in the same year.

 The Department

 Composition.
 All candidates for Honours in Classics will be expected to take this course, which is identical with Greek 20.
 Exercises in Greek and Latin composition will be done and unseen passages from various authors read.